Adwait-Pujari/resume-hosting/ReadMe.md

   - Guidance from GitHub Pages documentation and Markdown tutorials
 - **Instructional References**:
   - Andrew Etter’s principles on using lightweight markup and version control for effective documentation
+  - **Technical Communication: A Practical Approach** by William S. Pfeiffer and Kaye Adkins (Chapter 8 for process explanations and instructions)